 - Clients: Their needs are uppermost at every point of contact.
 Using various channels, we determine the needs and level of satisfaction of our clients.

 - Principality of Liechtenstein: The Principality of Liechtenstein is our majority shareholder.
 We exchange views with representatives of the Landtag (Parliament) and the Government on a regular basis (see chapter “Corporate governance”).

 - The public: All our branding and communication measures are high-profile.
 A key trust-building element in this regard is an intensive exchange with media representatives (see sections “Public relations” and “Media relations”).

-- Partners and non-governmental organisations (NGOs): Through our membership of associations and organisations, we maintain a dialogue with partners and NGOs (see chapters “Institutional Clients” and “Responsibilities for the economy, society and environment”).
+- Partners and non-governmental organisations (NGOs): Through our membership of associations and organisations, we maintain a dialogue with partners and NGOs (see chapters “International Wealth Management” and “Responsibilities for the economy, society and environment”).

 We use various channels to engage with the general public.
 With regular market commentaries and reports in local print media, we prove our expertise in financial matters.
-We normally strengthen our relationship with the local population by organising or sponsoring various events, but this was possible only to a limited extent during the reporting year due to the coronavirus situation.
+We strengthen our relationship with the local population by organising or sponsoring various events – and these became increasingly possible again after the coronavirus pandemic.

 Digital communication channels

 The LLB Group has been consistently investing in the expansion of its digital communication channels for a number of years now.
-It operates a total of twelve different web portals and microsites that are centrally managed through the same content management system and are in conformity with the brand.
+It operates a total of eleven different web portals and microsites that are centrally managed through the same content management system and are in conformity with the brand.
 We also reach our clients with selected information through mobile and online banking.
-In addition, we are in direct contact with clients over social media.
+We are also in direct contact with clients over social media.